preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: provisioning-templates-create-1.png

-Available settings differ depending on if you create a Template for a Piblishing App or for a Team Site, see below.
+Available settings differ depending on if you create a Template for a Publishing App or for a Team Site, see below.

 Creating a Template for a Publishing App
 -----------------------------------------